defold/doc/docs/en/manuals/gui.md

 These properties can be modified in the editor's properties tab (except index and parenting), or through script (see [GUI API reference](/ref/gui)).

-Each of these properties can also be animated in script (see <<anchor-a, Property animation>> below).
+Each of these properties can also be animated in script (see [Property animation](#_property_animation) below).

 ## Textures and flip book animations

 You can use images and animations from texture atlases or tile sources as part of your GUI interface component.
 To do so, an image resource (atlas or tile source) must first be added, then all images and animations included in the resource can be applied to GUI nodes.
-You add textures either by right clicking the "Textures" folder, through the "GUI" top menu, or with keyboard shortcuts.
+You add textures either by right clicking the *Textures* folder, through the <kbd>GUI</kbd> top menu, or with keyboard shortcuts.

 Textures that has been added to the GUI can be applied to box and pie nodes.